Community Grants Program

 Why do we need public liability insurance?

-We understand that Public Liability Insurance (PLI) may cost a significant amount, however the risks of not having PLI could cost your group much more.
+Public Liability Insurance (PLI) may be costly, but the risks of not having PLI could cost your group much more.

-PLI protects your group/organisation against the liability to pay damages for a bodily injury, death, or for property damage that occurs as a result of an activity you run.
-It also covers the legal costs you would face if you had to defend a claim for bodily injury or property damage.
+PLI protects your group against the liability to pay damages for a bodily injury, death, or for property damage that occurs as a result of an activity you run.
+It also covers the legal costs you would face if you had to defend a claim.

-Because of the enormous potential costs your group could face if something went wrong and you didn’t have PLI, we only fund groups who manage the risk by having PLI.
+We only fund groups who manage the risk by having PLI because of the potential costs your group could face if something went wrong and you didn’t have PLI.

-Why doesn’t Hume Council’s Public Liability Insurance cover us?
+Why doesn’t Council’s Public Liability Insurance cover us?

-Hume Council has taken out its own very specific PLI policy, which covers specific activities and locations.
-The Community Grants program funds community-led events and activities and therefore is outside the scope of Council’s PLI.
+We have our own PLI policy, which covers specific activities and locations.
+The Community Grants program funds community-led events and activities and therefore is not covered by Council’s PLI.

 Can you organise our Public Liability Insurance for us?